xavhan/write/learn.md

 **Work your english**

-You will work with people that dont speak, write nor read your language, your coding and documentation work will be entirely in english.
+You will work with people that don't necessary speak, write nor read your mother language, your coding and documentation work will be entirely in english.
 So it of primary importance that you become good at it.
 That require time and dedication, but there is some tools to help you ([deepl](https://www.deepl.com) can be quite easyly integrated to your daily flow) and you can see with your manager to get real english courses.

 **Work your writing**